Blogs

 wave

-• Investor confidence erodes: The stock has plummeted by over 65% since the beginning of the year, trading at €0.75, firmly in penny stock territory.
-Institutional investors are hesitant, and the market capitalization has fallen below $1 billion.
-Few believe the current situation is the foundation for a turnaround.
+And that's a big problem.
+The stock price has plummeted over 65% since the beginning of the year, trading at €0.75.
+That’s firmly in penny stock territory.
+Institutional investors are running scared, and the market cap is now below $1 billion.
+It’s hard to see a turnaround from here.

-May 8th: A Critical Date
+May 8th: A Make-or-Break Day

-CEO Andy Marsh's Perspective
+CEO Andy Marsh's Take

 FAQ